radioangrezi/angrezi-website/jobs.md

 <small>2021-05-01</small>

-Hello dear people!

-we are Radio Angrezi, an autonomous student collective hosting a Radio studio at Speicher XI, Hochschule für Künste.
-We are spanning multiple disciplines, study departments and languages and are broadcasting weekly shows including DJ sets, live perfomances and experimental pieces sound, music and voice.
 ## We are looking for a tech savvy student to become part of the team as soon as possible.

 ### **Scope / Start / Duration:**